veramolabs/did-ens-spec/README.md

 - `org.w3c.did:verificationMethod`

 > :warning: Issue [#3](https://github.com/veramolabs/did-ens-spec/issues/3): More details on TEXT records and more examples for other service endpoints and authentication relationships.

 ### UPDATE

 See [ENS](https://docs.ens.domains/dapp-developer-guide) on how to add TEXT records.

+> :warning: Issue [#4](https://github.com/veramolabs/did-ens-spec/issues/4): provide more details on ENS TEXT records.

 ### DELETE

 See [ENS](https://docs.ens.domains/dapp-developer-guide) on how to delete ENS names or end the lease.

+> :warning: Issue [#4](https://github.com/veramolabs/did-ens-spec/issues/4): provide more details on how the lease ends or ownership is transferred.

 ## Privacy Considerations